mariannazhang/mariannazhang.github.io/_pages/main.md

   - /main.html
 ---

+I'm a **developmental cognitive scientist** studying **how children think about social differences, social disparities, and social structures**.

-I'm a fifth-year PhD candidate in developmental psychology at Stanford University, aiming to graduate in June 2024.
+I'm currently a final-year PhD candidate in developmental psychology at Stanford University, working with [Ellen Markman](https://markmanlab.stanford.edu/) and graduating June 2024. will be an incoming postdoctoral researcher in developmental psychology at New York University, working with [Marjorie Rhodes](https://kidconcepts.org/), starting in August 2024.

-Social categories like gender and race structure much of our human experience.
-Yet we're not born knowing all about these categories.
-Rather, from a young age, we learn to draw conceptual borders to parse our social world.
-We learn on what basis to group people together, what it means to belong to this or that category, and what expectations and norms to deploy based on someone's category membership.

-**I'm primarily interested in how we learn to represent social categories, and what role language plays in that process.** Here are a handful of questions I've been pondering.
-- How do we *develop* representations of social categories?
-Given the infinite ways in which we could theoretically categorize people, how do we learn what attributes and distinctions are relevant, meaningful, and/or value-laden?
+Social categories like gender and race structure much of our society, shaping who gets access to resources, opportunities, and power.
+Think of the gender wage gap or racial achievement gap, for instance.
+What do children, growing up in such a society, think about these social differences and disparities that they see and experience?
+And as children grow up, how do those ways of thinking contribute to maintaining those differences or disparities in the first place?

-- How does *language* shape how we think about social categories?
-What do children learn about social categories from the way we talk about social categories?
-How might the way we talk sustain, recreate, or alter the social world we describe?
+I'm particularly interested in how **language** shapes children's thinking about such matters.
+How might the way we talk sustain, recreate, or alter the social differences and disparities we describe?

-- How *should* we reason about social categories?
-How can we promote beneficial ways of understanding social categories?
+I'm also interested in how children think about the role of **social structures**, since many of the social disparities I'm interested in are ultimately structural in nature.
+Although thinking about social structures can be challenging for children, and even adults, children are capable of such structural thinking at a young age.
+How can we harness children's capacity for structural thinking for social good?

 Other random interests of mine include social ontology, conceptual ethics, applied philosophy of language, pragmatics, and speech acts.
-Although psychology and cognitive science is my home turf, I love learning about perspectives on these issues from philosophy, linguistics, gender studies, race & ethnicity studies, and beyond.
+Although psychology and cognitive science is my home turf, I love learning about perspectives on these issues from philosophy, linguistics, sociology, and beyond.